 An experienced bike mechanic can get the eTap installed in under 30 minutes.
 It’ll probably take you up to 60 minutes, especially if it’s your first time doing it.
 SRAM made a very good and detailed video on how to install the eTap by yourself at home.

-All it takes to pair the shifters and derailleurs is to press the function button on each shift paddle, and they'll begin pairing automatically.
+All it takes to pair the shifters and derailleurs are to press the function button on each shift paddle, and they’ll begin pairing automatically.